The following are important considerations for ArcGIS Online organization administrators when working with ArcGIS Velocity.

-Plan for the capacity of your Analytics for IoT subscription
+Plan for the capacity of an ArcGIS Velocity subscription

-Your Analytics for IoT subscription comes with compute and storage capacity to ingest real-time observations, detect incidents of interest, store observations historically, and analyze historical data for patterns over time.
-It is important however to consider your organization's target use cases and evaluate which can be accommodated within your subscription plan.
+A Velocity subscription includes processing and storage capabilities to collect real-time observations, detect incidents of interest, store observations historically, and analyze historical data for patterns over time.
+It is important, however, to consider your organization's target use cases and evaluate how to configure them within the capacity included in your ArcGIS Velocity license, especially regarding the velocity of incoming data.
+For details on license levels, see Licensing.

-The number of use cases that can be supported depend in many ways on the data velocity and the volume at which that data accumulates over time.
 The velocity of real-time data streams varies due to factors such as the type of data, the number of assets being tracked, the number of sensors deployed, and the frequency at which new observations are reported.
-Storm fronts, for example, are of interest to many organizations from the perspective of protecting critical infrastructure, but the number of storms active at any given time is low (depending on the study area) and updates do not typically come in at high velocities.
-On the other hand, a logistics or shipping company many have thousands of vehicles that report their position every few seconds.
+Severe storms, for example, are of interest to many organizations from the perspective of protecting critical infrastructure, but the number of storms active at any given time is low (depending on the study area) and updates do not typically come in at high velocities.
+On the other hand, a logistics or shipping company may have thousands of vehicles that report their position every few seconds.

-The use cases applicable to Analytics for IoT vary by industry.
-For example, when putting Analytics for IoT into practice, transportation organizations may be interested in use cases like the below:
+The use cases for real-time data streams are also varied.
+For example, transportation organizations may be interested in use cases such as the following:

 - Fleet (vehicle) tracking